 Can I park at the hotel?
 Yes, the parking rate for day only attendees is $45 – no in and out.No self-parking is available onsite.
 Valet parking rates are below:

 2 hrs to 8 hrs is $35

 Can I bring my children?
 Will childcare be available at the event venue?
 Children under 5 can attend for free, but older children will be required to pay a registration fee.
 You are welcome to bring your children to daytime activities, but on-site childcare will not be available.
 Please note that because evening, off-site events will include the serving of alcohol we cannot allow attendees to bring their children.

 I am interested in attending but not sure if I can afford it.
 How can I find funding?
 Can you help me find a sponsor to cover all my expenses?
 Attending national professional development and networking events like Hispanicize are an investment in your continued growth as a small business owner and entrepreneur.
 If you are looking to secure funding to cover your registration and travel costs, we recommend that you leverage your existing relationships with brands and agencies to help identify potential sponsor partnerships.

 What if a company that is not a sponsor invites me to an off-site brand event?

-This practice is called Outboarding, which refers to non-sponsoring brands who organize events in nearby venues and invite select groups of influencers away from official event activities.
-This practice is frowned up in the industry, as it undermines those paying sponsors who have helped to make an event of this magnitude possible.
+This practice is frowned upon in the industry, as it undermines those paying sponsors who have helped to make an event of this magnitude possible.
 We ask that our attendees to please respect our sponsors, and attend only those events that are hosted by official event sponsors.

 Can I distribute materials/product from a brand that I’m working with that is not an Event sponsor?